NRLMMD-GEOIPS/geoips/interface_notes.md

 - Examine other commandline scripts

+# Before First PR
+- Drop `dev` and `stable` for interfaces that I've reimplemented.
+- Update `interface_modules` to be `plugins`, then update the directory names to match the new naming structure.
+- Can get rid of `test_interfaces` and `list_available_modules` from `commandline` now.
+  - Borrow some functionality from `test_interfaces`.
+- Need to reimplement is_valid to actually check the call signature.
+- Run tests
+  - amsr2
+  - goes16
+  - recenter tc

 ```python
 /Users/jsolbrig/NRL/geoips_packages/geoips/geoips/dev/alg.py:202: DeprecationWarning: Algorithm attribute "alg_func_type", used in pmw_tb.pmw_89pct, is deprecated and will be removed in a future release.
 Please replace all occurrences with "func_type".
   warn(msg, DeprecationWarning, stacklevel=1)